logicly-au/docs.iar-dst.online/index.rst

 .. only:: builder_html or builder_readthedocs

-   This Guidance is focussed on the initial response to requests for mental health assistance in primary care settings, and is designed to assist the various parties involved in the referral and assessment process.
+   This documentation is based on the `National PHN Guidance - Initial Assessment and Referral for Mental Health Care  <https://www1.health.gov.au/internet/main/publishing.nsf/content/2126B045A8DA90FDCA257F6500018260/$File/National%20MH-IAR%20Guidance-%2030Aug2019_V1.02%20Accessible.pdf>`_.

    This Guidance has been developed to support nationally consistent evidence- informed initial assessment and referral processes and will be refined as